BSMuse/photolabs-starter/README.md

 To get started with the PhotoLabs frontend application, follow these steps:

-1. Clone the frontend repository to your local machine.
-2. Install the required dependencies using `npm install`.
+1. Install the required dependencies using `npm install`.
-3. Start the development server using `npm start`.
+2. Start the development server using `npm start`.
-4. Open the application in your web browser at `http://localhost:3000`.
+3. Open the application in your web browser at `http://localhost:3000`.

 ### Dependencies